 \section{EXPERIMENTS AND ANALYSIS}

-In this section, we first introduce the evaluation metrics used to assess the performance of proposed MSCR-Net.
-Subsequently, we conducted experiments on the dataset described in Section IV.
-To the best of our knowledge, there has been no prior work that leverages deep learning to reconstruct environment based on ISAC channel data.
-Therefore, we evaluated the effectiveness of MSCR-Net through a series of experiments, including ablation studies and spatial consistency analysis.
-Specifically, the ablation studies focus on the analysis of local features in sample-level reconstruction results, while the spatial consistency experiment evaluates the dynamic global characteristics of the reconstructed environment.
+In this section, we first introduce the evaluation metrics used to assess the performance of the proposed MSCR-Net.
+Subsequently, we present the experiments conducted on the dataset described in Section IV.
+To comprehensively evaluate the effectiveness of MSCR-Net, we designed a series of experiments comprising both comparative evaluations against state-of-the-art models and ablation studies.
+Specifically, comparative experiments benchmark our method against traditional algorithms and advanced deep learning baselines to demonstrate its performance superiority.
+Ablation studies focus on analyzing the contribution of specific modules to the local features in sample-level reconstruction, while the spatial consistency experiment evaluates the dynamic global characteristics of the reconstructed environment.